1101 - Criminal Background Check and Employee Reporting of Arrests

 2.3.1.
 Applicants for employment, including substitutes, shall be required to pay the designated cost of background checks subject to the provisions of UCA § 53-10-108 and District Policy.

 2.3.2.
-Non-licensed employees shall pay $25.00 toward the cost of background checks as required in paragraph 2.8 through the District Office.
+Non-licensed employees shall pay the designated cost toward the cost of background checks as required in paragraph 2.8 through the District Office.
 Licensed employees shall pay for the cost of background checks as required by USOE.

 2.3.3.
 The school or organization of assignment shall pay the cost of background checks from designated school or organization of assignment funds for individuals serving as volunteers.